ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P4/README.md

 Finally, you should have a simple condition variable and related routines: `cond_t` and `cv_wait(cond_t *, lock_t *)` and `cv_signal(cond_t *)`.
 These routines should do what is expected: either put the caller to sleep (and release the lock) or wake a sleeping thread, respectively.
+You will have to add additional system calls to achieve this.
+Just left it to the end of the project.

 To test your code, use the provided tests, as usual!
 But of course you should write your own little code snippets to test pieces as you go.